samuelpratt/DiFuncApp/README.md

 A demo of a super simple HTTP triggered Azure function.

-It has DI using Boris Wilhelms DI Library.
+It has DI using Boris Wilhelm's DI Library.